foxxor/aws-sms-api/README.md

 ### Usage

 After your serverless stack is deployed, copy the URL with the endpoint and do a POST request.
-Sending a JSON with the phone number and the message you want to send:
+Sending a JSON with the phone number and the message you want to send to `/sendMessage`:

 ```
 {